 Regardless of your age, this will be evident during a first impression and show those around you that you have embraced who you are, and your age!
 It is very common as we age to feel more self-conscious in the workplace; however, it is vital to remember that we are putting more thought into our age than anybody around us is.

-By focusing on the things you can control and maintaining a strong physical presence as you age, your mindset will shift to “age is just a number”.
+By focusing on the things you can control and maintaining a strong physical presence as you age, your mindset will shift to “age is just a number”—even if you belong to the wonderful group of women over 50.
 This will help you to adopt a leader mentality and feel confident walking into any meeting.
 So let me know how you feel about your current age after watching this video.
 I’d be super interested to hear from you and see if you are ready to embrace your current age.